mbercx/mc3d-source/docs/topics.md

 One case that is missed is when the `CifCleanWorkChain` failed for the new import, but succeeded for the old one.
 If this happens, we want to still keep the old version, unless it was since removed by the MPDS.

+## Deprecation

+Here we discuss the process of "deprecating" sources and MC3D IDs.
+This means that they are no longer valid for some reason, and need to be flagged/removed from the frontend, and no longer considered when building the unique families of duplicates.

+### Sources

+Reasons to deprecate a source include:

+* `id_removed`: The corresponding ID has been removed from the source database.
+* `structure_updated`: The corresponding ID has a different structure in a newer version of the database
+* `incorrect_formula`: The structure of the corresponding ID had a formula mismatch between the cleaned CIF and the parsed structure.

+### MC3D-IDs

+When all of the sources in the corresponding family are deprecated, an MC3D ID is considered "fully" deprecated.

+!!! note

+    This means when a structure we ran (aka golden structure) might be deprecated, but the MC3D ID is not.
+    We instead put a warning, but keep the structure findable.